- CEEF is incorporated as a 501(c)(3) nonprofit corporation

 - In 2015, CEEF holds first 5K Run for Great Schools and Fun Run to bring the CUSD community and the community-at-large together to celebrate our excellent schools.

-- CEEF, in partnership with CUSD, launches CUSD25: We’re In It Together campaign to build community among all 25 schools and raise funds to support all 17,000+ CUSD students.
+- CEEF, in partnership with parent leaders from all 25 schools and CUSD, launched CUSD25 to build community among all 25 schools and raise funds to support all 17,000+ CUSD students.
+Campaign raised more than $180,000 to support Visual and Performing Arts Education for all students in CUSD.